Blend3rman/ez_switch_lib-Arduino-Library/README.md

-# Arduino switch_lib
+# Arduino ez_switch_lib
-Basic but flexible switch library for Arduino, supporting multiple switch and circuit schemes of different types.
+Basic, easy (ez) to use but flexible switch library for Arduino, supporting multiple switch and circuit schemes of different types.

 Read the User Guide for a comprehensive appreciation and understanding.